 - Teaching qualifications of staff.
 Especially for playgroups and kindergartens.
 Don’t simply accept a degree and TEFL; must have a teaching diploma as well.

 - What is security like?
-Very important, given the Beslan tragedy and deteriorating relationships between Russia and the US.
+Very important, given the Beslan tragedy a few years ago, and deteriorating relationships between Russia and everybody else.